mitliagkas/mitliagkas.github.io/ml-class.md

 *Please be advised that some details of this evaluation scheme might be adjusted slightly by the beginning of the semester.*

 **Weekly quizzes (10%):**
-We will have a weekly online quiz right before class every Thursday of the semester.
+We will have a weekly online quiz at the beginning of class every Wednesday of the semester.
-It will consist of short questions about Wednesday's lecture and it will be administered on Gradescope.
+It will consist of short questions about last week's lecture and it will be administered on Gradescope.
 To accommodate students from different timezones, the quiz will be open a few hours before the class start time.
-Once you start the quiz, you will have 10-15 minutes to finish it.
+Once you start the quiz, you will have 15 minutes to finish it.
-We will have about 14 quizes during the semester; your best 8 quiz scores will be used to compute your semester quiz score (10% of your final grade).
+We will have at least 12 quizes during the semester; your best 6 quiz scores will be used to compute your semester quiz score (10% of your final grade).